Thinking is Computation

 These arguments are not valid.
 In each case, it is possible for the premise to be true and for the conclusion to be false.
 This is possible because it is possible that the subject (Tom) formed the belief in an unacceptable way.
 Not all beliefs are knowledge.
 Knowledge requires that that the subject be a special position in respect to the proposition and that the proposition be true.

 At this point, we can ask whether 'know' is the right word in "Thinking is bringing to bear what you know on what you are doing" (TC, 3).
 The answer is not at all obvious, but a reasonable case can be made for thinking that what matters to intelligence is what the agent believes, not just what he knows.
-The necessary premise is that he acts on the basis of his beliefs.
+Rational action looks to be action on the basis of what the agent believes.

 This suggests that the "knowledge base" (KB) in an intelligent agent really consists in propositions the agent believes, not necessarily propositions he knows.
 (For some discussion of knowledge and its analysis, see The Analysis of Knowledge in the Stanford Encyclopedia of Philosophy.)
 This, at any rate, will be our tentative assumption in this course.